Lambert Medical Centre

 Your pharmacists can also help you decide if you need to see a doctor or nurse.

-Click here for more information about how pharmacies can help you.
+Pharmacy First allows local pharmacist’s to help treat minor illnesses and conditions – Click here for more information about how PharmacyFirst can help you.

 Community Eye Care Service